 As Commander of this Division, Captain Singleton oversees four Patrol shifts responsible for 24/7 police response to calls for service, Traffic Division, K9 Unit, Animal Control, and School Crossing Guards.

-Captain Singleton is a 2018 graduate of the Southern Police Institute Command Officer’s Development program and is currently seeking a degree in Criminal Justice at St. Leo University.
+Captain Singleton holds a Bachelor of Arts degree in Criminal Justice and is a 2018 graduate of the Southern Police Institute Command Officer’s Development program.

 Having started as a corporal in what was then the department’s Crime Prevention Unit, he now heads the unit which has broadened its scope and responsibilities to become the Community Services Unit.